You-saku/actix-web-sample/README.md

 # actix-web-sample

 ## Summary
-This repository is sample project(created by actix-web).
+This repository is sample project(created by actix-web). <br>
+Try crud web server used actix-web.

 ## Requirements
  * rustc 1.67.1